LED Face Mask Comparison 2026: Specs, Safety and Cost

 What's the cheapest LED face mask that actually works?

-Are expensive LED masks really better than cheap ones?
+Are expensive LED masks automatically better?

 Do LED face masks have side effects?